danielobyrne/catalystcloud-docs-historical/source/migration-strategy-guide/instance-migration.rst

 #############################################
-Migrating your instance to the Catalyst Cloud
+Migrating resources to the Catalyst Cloud
 #############################################